dawar2151/growth-defi-fork/README.md

 To mint and burn gTokens one must deposit and withdrawal the underlying reserve token to and from the associated gToken smart contract.
-Anyone can perform these operations as long as they provide the required underlyning reserve token amount.
+Anyone can perform these operations as long as they provide the required underlying asset amount.

 For each of these operations there is a 1% fee deducted from the gToken amount involved in the operation.
 The fee is based on the nominal price of gTokens calculated just before the actual operation takes place.

-The fee collected is split twofold: half is immediatelly burned, which is equivalent to redistributing the underlying associated reserve among all gToken holds; the other half is provided to a liquidity pool.
+The fee collected is split twofold: 1) half is immediatelly burned, which is equivalent to redistributing the underlying associated reserve among all gToken holds; 2) the other half is provided to a liquidity pool.

 Every gToken contract is associated to a Balancer liquidity pool comprised of 50% of GRO and 50% of the given gToken.
 This liquidity pool is available